Luminescence

-Luminescence is the "spontaneous emission of radiation from an electronically excited species (or from a vibrationally excited species) not in thermal equilibrium with its environment", according to IUPAC definition.
-A luminescent object is emitting "cold light", in contrast to "incandescence", where an object only emits light after heating.
-Generally, emission of light is due to the movement of electrons between different energy levels within an atom after excitation by external factors.
-However, the exact mechanism of light emission in "vibrationally excited species" is unknown, as seen in sonoluminescence.
+Luminescence is a spontaneous emission of radiation from an electronically or vibrationally excited species not in thermal equilibrium with its environment.
+A luminescent object emits cold light in contrast to incandescence, where an object only emits light after heating.
+Generally, the emission of light is due to the movement of electrons between different energy levels within an atom after excitation by external factors.
+However, the exact mechanism of light emission in vibrationally excited species is unknown.

-There are various ways to make an object emit light, such as by light (photoluminescence), chemical reactions (chemiluminescence), electrical energy (electroluminescence), ultrasound vibrations (sonoluminescence), and by ionising radiation (radioluminescence).

-The dials, hands, scales, and signs of aviation and navigational instruments and markings are often coated with luminescent materials in a process known as "luminising".
+The dials, hands, scales, and signs of aviation and navigational instruments and markings are often coated with luminescent materials in a process known as luminising.